HOA Foreclosure Play for Big Profits at the County Auction

-It is not unusual to see this whole process make it to the three-year marker.
-During the housing melt down of the “Great Recession” and as recent as five years ago, properties were taking five to six years to get through the courts to a foreclosure auction.
+It is not unusual for this whole process to make it to the three-year marker.
+During the housing meltdown of the Great Recession and as recent as five years ago, properties were taking five to six years to get through the courts to a foreclosure auction.

 How identify a Good HOA Foreclosure Play?

 Member’s Only: Download “HOA Foreclosure Play E-Book” for detailed steps!

 1. Find All of the HOA Foreclosures Coming Up for Auction

 First, identify all of the upcoming HOA foreclosures so you can rule out any auction that has a bank as a plaintiff.
 Simply looking at the “Plaintiff” field on PropertyOnion.com’s listings will tell you this, or you can search plaintiff by keywords like “Association” or “Assn” in our filters.

 Another technique is using the “More Filters” tool on our site so the results show only final judgments of less than a certain amount.
 Typically, HOA final judgments are in the $3,000 to $35,000 range.

 2. Find HOA Foreclosures Without a Mortgage Lis Pendens

 You need to look for a recorded lis pendens, lien, or judgments from the mortgagee or mortgagees.
 In a perfect world, the mortgagee has not recorded a lis pendens yet.
 Even if they were to record one immediately, it would take most Florida counties eighteen months to two years (minimum) to bring a successful foreclosure action.
 With a proficient property attorney by your side, this timeline can be stretched even further.
 In this best-case scenario, you will not see any lis pendens from the bank when searching official records or looking at the PropertyOnion.com Title Search cover page.